ASHA Approved CE Provider Application Frequently Asked Questions

 Other than the application review fee, what fees do providers pay?

 Once the organization is approved as an ASHA Approved CE Provider, the Provider annual fee must be paid.
-Every five years, Providers undergo an organizational review by the CEB.
+Every five years, Providers undergo an organizational review by ASHA Continuing Education (CE).
 There is

 a fee associated with the 5-year review.
 Also, if a Provider encounters a compliance issue in which they have not offered a CE course according to the CEB's requirements, they must file an appeal.
-Depending on the adjudication of appeal by the CEB, there are fees associated with the appeal.
+Depending on the adjudication of appeal by ASHA CE, there are fees associated with the appeal.

 Once approved as an ASHA CE Provider, how much will our organization pay to register each course?